 These pins or markers are turning points in your family’s history.
-They are essentially a crossroad in your ancestry where there is an ethnic mix.
+They are essentially a crossroads in your ancestry where there is an ethnic mix.

 Starter Kit – $69 – 3 Weeks!

-This is the most basic of the tests that is offered by Home DNA.
-This test will look at 100 markers in your DNA to show you were your ancestors originally came from.
+This is the most basic of the tests that are offered by Home DNA.
+This test looks at 100 markers in your DNA to show you where your ancestors originally came from.

-Your DNA will then be compared to the populations of today to help identify the people with whom you share DNA with.
+Your DNA will then be compared to the populations of today to help identify the people with whom you share DNA.

-It is therefore a test that will connect your past with the present.
+It is therefore a test that can connect your past with the present.